Ninja-Squad/quizz/README.md

 # Build

-The following command smust all be run from the root of the directory:
+The following commands must all be run from the root of the directory:

  - `npm install`: this will install a whole lot of dependencies needed by the grunt tasks.
 Don't worry if it looks like it downloads the whole internet: that's normal and expected.
 Until a new task is introduced in the build file,